-- 31.1 A Child Missing From Education forms part of the wider LSCPB procedures20 for children who go missing from School, Home, Care Education and includes Families who go missing. - 31.2 A pupil missing from education on a number of occasions is a potential indicator of abuse and neglect. - 31.3 Should a pupil go missing from Herrick Primary School our Attendance Officer Mrs S Beeby, will inform the DSL/SLT and contact the Educational Welfare Service.
-The DSL will consider further actions and/or support should it be required and to ensure they help identify the any risk of abuse and neglect, including sexual exploitation and to help prevent the risks of them going missing in future. - 31.4 At Herrick Primary School if a child is no longer coming to our school where the parent/carer has removed them, we will ensure that appropriate steps are taken and measures are in place.
-I.e. we will follow our school guidelines in monitoring those parents/carers home tutoring, follow procedures where a child is taken out of school to go on holiday, where a child is removed from school as the family are moving away; - 31.5 We will notify All relevant partner agencies/services including Education Welfare, correct forms will be completed, information will be recorded and child folders/information will be passed on to the appropriate person (where applicable).
+- 32.4 Should a pupil go missing from Herrick Primary School our Attendance Officer Mrs F.Suleman will inform the DSL/SLT and contact the Educational Welfare Service.
+The DSL will consider further actions and/or support should it be required and ensure they help identify any risk of abuse and neglect, including sexual exploitation and to help prevent the risks of them going missing in future. - 32.5 At Herrick Primary School if a child is no longer coming to our school where the parent/carer has removed them for the reason of elective home education, we will ensure that we notify the LA in line with the established procedure.
+We will also follow procedures where a child is taken out of school to go on holiday or where a child is removed from school as the family are moving away. - 32.6 We will notify all relevant partner agencies/services including Education Welfare, correct forms will be completed, information will be recorded, and child folders/information will be passed on to the appropriate person (where applicable).

-32 Honor based Abuse (HBA)
+33 Honor based Abuse (HBA)

-- 32.1.
+- 33.1.
 Honour-based Abuse is a term that embraces a variety of crimes of violence (mainly but not exclusively against women) including domestic abuse, which is perpetrated in the name of so called 'honour'.
 The honour code which it refers to is set at the discretion of male relatives and women who do not abide by the 'rules' are then punished for bringing shame on the family.
-Infringements may include a woman having a boyfriend; rejecting a forced marriage; pregnancy outside of marriage; interfaith relationships; seeking divorce, FGM, Forced marriage, abuse linked to faith and culture, breast ironing, inappropriate dress or make-up and even kissing in a public place. - 32.2 HBA can exist in any culture or community where males are in position to establish and enforce women's conduct.
-However, males can also be victims, sometimes as a consequence of a relationship which is deemed to be inappropriate, if they are gay, have a disability or if they have assisted a victim.
+Infringements may include a woman having a boyfriend; rejecting a forced marriage; pregnancy outside of marriage; interfaith relationships; seeking divorce, FGM, Forced Marriage, abuse linked to faith and culture, breast ironing, inappropriate dress or make-up and even kissing in a public place. - 33.2 HBA can exist in any culture or community where males are in position to establish and enforce women's conduct.
+However, males can also be victims, sometimes because of a relationship which is deemed to be inappropriate, if they are gay, have a disability or if they have assisted a victim.

-33 Female Genital Mutilation
+34. Female Genital Mutilation

-- 33.1 Female Genital Mutilation is an illegal operation under the Female Mutilation Act 2003, is a form of child abuse and as such, is dealt with under the school's Child Protection & Safeguarding Policy. - 33.2 Definition of Female Genital Mutilation21 (FGM):
+- 34.1 Female Genital Mutilation is an illegal operation under the Female Mutilation Act 2003, it is a form of child abuse and as such, is dealt with under the school's Child Protection & Safeguarding Policy. - 34.2 Definition of Female Genital Mutilation27 (FGM):